 Users lose their focus and productivity if they are forced to frequently switch between tools

 Normally when creating a detailed user guide you need to capture a set of screenshots for every product feature, paste them to Confluence, and add descriptions to each of them.
-Even though Confluence provides a default how-to article template which can be used for step-by-step creating, a user still needs to invest considerable amount of time switching between tools to produce the guide.
+Even though Confluence provides a default how-to article template which can be used for step-by-step creating, a user still needs to invest a considerable amount of time switching between tools to produce the guide.

 Higher likelihood of errors when copying and pasting

 When there is a need to copy content from the draft space to the public space there is a high possibility that some imperfections in the final version of the document will appear.
 For example, some parts of the text might be missed when copying, or it might cause some changes in document formatting.

 It takes extra time moving all the content from one space to another